wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # Dying & Healing

 Every point of damage you take below 0 HP counts as a Wound.
 When you gain a wound, you fall unconscious and start dying.
-Each wound reduces your maximum HP by 1, down to 0.
+If you reach 10 wounds, you die.
+Each wound reduces your maximum HP by 1, down to 0, until they are healed.

 When you are dying, you must roll Constitution on each of your turns.
-On a roll of 1, your character dies.
-On a failure, you gain 1 Wound.
-On a success, nothing changes.
-On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.
-If you reach 10 wounds, you die.
+- On a roll of 1, your character dies.
+- On a failure, you gain 1 Wound.
+- On a success, nothing changes.
+- On a roll of 20 or on result of 24 or higher, you stabilize and stop dying.

 Up to two allies can roll Intelligence to stabilize you.
 Expanding bandages gives a bonus of 2 on that roll.
 Stabilizing does not remove wounds.